Creating a New Token

 Syncing Tokens and Characters

-Syncing tokens and characters via the Token Settings can automate much of the book-keeping required in many games.
-For more information on syncing tokens and characters you can check out our information regarding Selecting a token for your character sheet.
+Using Token Settings to sync tokens and characters can automate a significant portion of the necessary record-keeping in games.
+For more information on syncing tokens and characters visit our page Selecting a token for your character sheet.

 Once a token is attached to a character, the token settings can be updated using the Edit Token Properties button located under the Default Token.
 Once those changes are made, all new tokens dropped for that character will reflect the changes.
 If you want the new changes to be reflected in all tokens that have previously been dropped on the map, use the Apply Token Defaults button to apply these changes on every existing Character token.